lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 * Layer 1 has no media access control, no method of controlling which devices can trasmit
   * using a layer 1 architecture, like in this scenario (4 laptops or 4 network interface cards connected to a 4-port hub), collisions are almost guaranteed
     * the likelihood of collisions increases, the more layer 1 devices present, on the same layer 1 network
-    * Layer 1 is not able to detect, when collisions occur (these network cards are just transmitting via voltage changes, on the shared medium ; it's not digital: it's an analog signal which can transmit binary data)
+    * Layer 1 is not able to detect, when collisions occur (these network cards are just transmitting via voltage changes, on the shared medium; it's not digital: it's an analog signal which can transmit binary data)
       * in theory, these network cards can all transmit at the same time Summary
 * to reiterate, layer 1 doesn't have any capability beyond the specifications it defines, that all of the devices will use to transmit onto the shared medium, & receive from the shared medium